earacena/MOS-6502-Emulator/README.md

 ### Author
 Emanuel Aracena

-### Date Started
-May 27, 2019

 ## Description
-An emulator of the MOS-6502 chip written in C++.
+An emulator of the MOS-6502 processor written in C++.

-### Platforms
+### (Tested/Target) Platforms
-	Linux 32/64-bit distributions
+	Linux 64-bit distributions

 ### Dependencies
 	g++ (compiler)
 	make (for the Makefile)
-	SDL 2.0.9 (or current version)
-	Dear ImGui
+	SFML (most up-to-date version)

 ### Build Instructions
-To build, type:
+To build everything, type:
 	`make clean`
 	`make`

+To build debugger only, type:
+	`make clean`
+	`make debugger`

 ### Run instructions (using FILE as the name of file)
 To run with selected FILE, type:
 	`./6502-emu FILE --debug`     (currently, only debug mode is allowed)

 ### Clean up
 To remove all .o and compiled executables, type: